Popsicle (1 Serving 1.2 Fl Oz Pop)

 Pair with Protein

-Drink a glass of water before and after having the popsicle to aid in diluting the sugar content.
+Drink a glass of water before and after consuming a Popsicle to help dilute the sugar concentration in your bloodstream.

 Discover